jacoborus/neodb/README.md

 ### Cabinet
 ### Drawer
 ### Card
-### Schema
+### Template

-Schema defines the shape, validation, relationships and behaviour of each collection and its documents.
+Template defines the shape, validation, relationships and behaviour of each collection and its documents.

 Each key in your schema defines a property in every document of collections schema.

-#### Schema Types
+#### Field Types

-The permitted SchemaTypes are
+The permitted fields are
 - String
 - Number
 - Boolean